 - Show signs of change, yourself.
-Oftentimes, when someone avoids couples counseling it’s because they don’t think it will be effective in facilitating real change in their partner or relationship.
-Counter this worry by helping your partner see that you’re not only willing to change but also that you have already begun improving yourself.
-Going to counseling on your own is a good way to show that you are serious about committing to a self-improvement process.
+Oftentimes, when someone avoids couples counseling, it’s because they don’t think it will be effective in facilitating real change.
+Counter this worry by helping your partner see that you’re not only willing to change but have already begun the work.

 - Stress that you and your partner are in this together.
-Remind your partner that, while your relationship has difficulties, you want to work with him or her to improve the relationship together.
+Remind your partner that, while your relationship has difficulties, you want to work with them to improve the relationship together.
 Show solidarity and openness to doing whatever is necessary for a healthy, happy partnership.

 - Explain to your partner that the counselor is a neutral party.
-If you have spoken with a couples counselor by telephone, or perhaps even met with a counselor in person, make sure that you stress their neutrality to your partner — explain that the counselor is by no means “on your side,” but will work with both of you impartially.
-Alternatively, offer to see a new couples counselor that neither of you has had contact with.
+Make sure that you stress the neutrality of a counselor to your partner — explain that the counselor is by no means “on your side,” but will work with both of you impartially.

 - Prompt them to consider the rewards of couples counseling.
-If you suggest couples counseling, your partner may have some resistance because it was “your idea.”
-Make couples counseling a shared idea by asking your partner, “Hypothetically, if we were to go to couples counseling, what would you most want to get out of our sessions?”
+If your partner has some resistance to counseling, make couples counseling a shared idea by asking your partner, “Hypothetically, if we were to go to couples counseling, what would you most want to get out of our sessions?”
 This question may also help your partner to begin thinking about his or her potential gains from couples counseling.

 - Talk about “even if.”
-Your partner may say that he or she doesn’t want to go to counseling because there is no hope for the relationship.
-You can respond to this argument by using “even if.”
-The idea here is that “even if” the relationship has “no hope,” counseling can still help the two of you to part on good terms and may help each of you to learn from the experience so that you don’t make similar mistakes in future relationships.
+Your partner may say that they don’t want to go to counseling because there is no hope for the relationship.
+You can respond to this argument by using the idea that “even if” the relationship has “no hope,” counseling can still help the two of you to part on good terms and may help each of you to learn from the experience so that you don’t make similar mistakes in future relationships.